Farboud/Sydney_Str/README.md

 # Sydney_Str
-A simple frame analysis programme
+Sydney Str is a simple frame analysis programme written in Fortran 90 as a part of my Structural Analysis project.